Massage Therapy Schools in Vermont

 Cosmetology license renewal in Vermont happens every two years on November 30 in odd-numbered years.
 The cost to renew a cosmetology license is $130.
 The Board sends out renewal reminders in October.
 Vermont requires 24 cosmetology continuing education hours to renew instructor licenses.
 Six of these hours must be in the art of teaching, and the rest should be in your field of study.
 However, CEUs are always recommended to stay current in the industry.

 There are many reasons that Vermont is a great place to work as a masseuse.
-Overall, salaries in Vermont tend to be considerably higher than those reported across the country.
-The average salary for a Vermont massage therapist is $52,300 per year (O*Net, 2014).
-This is over $15,000 more than the national average (O*Net, 2014).
+The average salary for a Vermont massage therapist is $38,170 per year (Bureau of Labor Statistics, 2020).
 In addition, the job outlook in Vermont is fairly solid.
-Between 2012 and 2022, O*Net anticipates an 8% increase in massage therapy jobs across Vermont.
+Between 2016 and 2026, CareerOneStop anticipates an 8% increase in massage therapy jobs across Vermont.

 One of the great parts of working as a massage therapist is the variety of ways in which you can use your skills.
 Many new massage schools graduates choose to work for salons, spas, or standalone massage clinics.
 If you are a business-minded, you may even choose to open your own massage business.
 Whichever career route you decide to go, it is important to market yourself.
 You must impress new clients when they come in and be able to bring in prospective customers.